mavryk-network/mavryk-taquito/website/versioned_docs/version-2.0.0/package_bundle.md

 # Using Webmavryk in Client-Side Environments
 While Webmavryk works best in Node runtime applications, some of our users working in client-side development might not have access to such features.
 To accommodate for that, we have decided to provide separate pure JavaScript bundles that you can import into your client-side environment.

-Currently, the available bundles are `@mavrykdynamics/webmavryk-local-forging` and `@mavrykdynamics/webmavryk-beacon-wallet` packages.
+Currently, the available bundles are `@mavrykdynamics/webmavryk-local-forging` and `@mavrykdynamics/webmavryk-mavlet-wallet` packages.

-The bundle wraps functions from the `@mavrykdynamics/webmavryk-local-forging` package into a single variable called `webmavryk_local_forging`, and from the `@mavrykdynamics/webmavryk-beacon-wallet` package into a single variable called `webmavryk_beacon_wallet`.
+The bundle wraps functions from the `@mavrykdynamics/webmavryk-local-forging` package into a single variable called `webmavryk_local_forging`, and from the `@mavrykdynamics/webmavryk-mavlet-wallet` package into a single variable called `webmavryk_mavlet_wallet`.

 ## Instructions for Using the Bundle